top of page

 • Back of upper thighs: Moderate feathering.

-• Tail: Has longer coat with moderate feathering, while shorter to NBT tails may have less to none.
+• Tail: Has longer coat with moderate feathering, while shorter NBT tails may have less to none.

 The mane should be proportionate to coat length and slightly more pronounced in males.